Luisrosario2604/Maths/Exercise 104/README.md

 (-1.568, -1.568, -3.842)
 (-0.537, -0.537, 1.315)
 ```

 ## Grade

-For this project i had the score of 15.2 out of 20
+I scored 15.2 out of 20 for this project

 15.2/20